CameronSchafer/go-utils/README.md

 ## Usage
 -------
+* This script needs to be run from within the same folder of main.go.
+* Currently can only see files within the same folder.

 If an alias was created for this script then use that alias within the go folder that you want to test.
 Otherwise call the bash script as a normal bash script, using _./path-to/go-utils_
 For running the all in one (gofmt, golintci, test and run main.go):
 ```